OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

 In order to ensure the security in a multitenant environment, by default, the containers created by the LXC driver will be unprivileged.
 The unprivileged containers will be deployed as ``root``.
 It will use ``600100001-600165537`` sub UID/GID range for mapping users/groups in order to increase security in case a malicious agent is able to escape the container.

-To create a privileged container, the attribute ``LXC_UNPRIVILEGED = "yes"`` needs to be added to the VM Template.
+To create a privileged container, the attribute ``LXC_UNPRIVILEGED = "no"`` needs to be added to the VM Template.
 The generated container will include a file with a set of container configuration parameters for privileged containers.
 This file is located in the frontend at **/var/lib/one/remotes/etc/vmm/lxc/profiles/profile_privileged** (see below for its contents).
 You can be fine tune this file if needed (don't forget to sync the file using the command `onehost sync`).

 .. code::